Chief Content Officer

 What’s the biggest media brand for young men stateside?
 No, it’s not Vice—it’s Complex.
 Through a clever mix of sneakers, music, food and everything in between, Complex reigns supreme.
 While it’s a relatively unknown commodity in Germany, the head honcho at Complex hails from the Fatherland.
 Christian Baesler began his career at Bauer Media, where he was in charge of the company’s US endeavors.
 Today, he’s the president at Complex, overseeing 300 staff members and generates an annual revenue in the 9-figure range.

 For the past decade plus, Zak Normandin has been shaking up the consumer goods industry.
 Although engineering was his original calling, Normandin founded Little Duck, a brand for healthy children’s snacks after his second child was born in 2009.
 Then came his wellness lemonade brand Dirty Lemon, which runs for USD 45 to 65 per six pack and is primarily sold via SMS orders.
 So far, some 2 million bottles of Dirty Lemon have been sold.
-Most recently Normandin founded a holding company, Iris Nova, who not only counts Dirty Lemon as one of its holdings, but also a variety of other beverage trademarks.
+Most recently Normandin founded a holding company, Iris Nova, who not only counts Dirty Lemon as one of its brands, but also a variety of other beverage trademarks.
 Since 2018, Coca-Cola has had a minority stake in Iris Nova.

 Verena Bahlsen is an innovation consultant, brand strategist, and food industry expert, and the founder of HERMANN’S. After studying in New York and London, Bahlsen returned to work at Bahlsen at age 21.
 While working, she discovered innovations were occurring outside of the food industry, which inspired HERMANN’S to actively screen this new food movement, bridge the gap between innovators and industry, and strategize with companies for a sustainable future.